makrai/notes/scialom2004-multiling-summ.md

   exception of English.
 This exception is
   * probably due to the aforementioned bias of TextRank towards the English

-### Pointer Generator and M-BERT Finally, we observe in our results that
+### Pointer Generator and M-BERT

-* M-BERT always outperforms the Pointer Generator.
-However, the
+* M-BERT always outperforms the Pointer Generator
-  * ratio is not homogeneous across the different languages, Table 3.
-In
+  * ratio is not homogeneous across the different languages, Table 3
-  * improvement for German is much more important than the one for French
+  * improvement for German is much more important than for French
-  * is in line with the results reported for Machine Translation: the Transformer (Vaswani+ 2017) ?> ConvS2S (Gehring+ 2017)
+  * in line with the results reported for Machine Translation: the Transformer (Vaswani+ 2017) ?> ConvS2S (Gehring+ 2017)
-    * outperforms significantly for English to German but obtains
+    * outperforms significantly for English to German but
     * comparable results for English to French – see Table 2 in Vaswani+ (2017)
 * Neither model is pretrained, nor based on LSTM (Hochreiter and Schmidhuber 97)
-  * both use BPE tokenization (Shibata+ 1999).
-Therefore, the
+  * both use BPE tokenization (Shibata+ 1999)
   * main difference is in attention:
     * self-attention mechanism introduced in the Transformer, while
     * ConvS2S used only source to target attention
-* We thus hypothesise that self-attention plays an important role for German but has a limited impact for French.
-This
+* We thus hypothesise that self-attention plays an important role for German but has a limited impact for French
   * could find an explanation in the morphology of the two languages: in statistical parsing, Tsarfaty+ (2010) considered German to be very sensitive to word order, due to its rich morphology, as opposed to French